Penn State is one of only five schools in the nation to combine electrical and mechanical engineering technologies in a baccalaureate degree program.

 The Bachelor of Science in Electro-Mechanical Engineering Technology (BSEMET) program is offered in response to a growing demand from industrial and consulting companies for engineering staff members with a wide range of technical knowledge.
 Only four other schools in the nation, other than Penn State, offer a baccalaureate degree program combining electrical and mechanical engineering technologies, and none of these schools are located in Pennsylvania.

 The primary aim of the EMET program is to provide graduates with the knowledge and skills necessary to apply current methods and technology to the development, design, operation, and management of electro-mechanical systems, particularly in those industries where automated systems are prevalent.
-Specific educational objectives of the program are to:
+Specific educational objectives of the program are to ensure that graduates are:

 All four years of the program can be completed at the Berks campus.
-In addition, the college has matriculation agreements with a number of community colleges.
+In addition, the college has Transfer Guides with a number of community colleges.

 For program-specific questions about this degree, please e-mail program coordinator Terry Speicher (firstname.lastname@example.org) or call 610-396-6331.